Sermons

 30 March 2018

 We wonder why Jesus ministry had to end this way.
 Why was it necessary for Jesus to die?
-They are very reasonable questions, but they are not questions that we would ask if we truly understand what Jesus promised.
-Take St Peter for example.
-Jesus prophesied that he must go to Jerusalem and suffer many… Read more
+They are very reasonable questions, but they are not questions that we… Read more

 Maundy Thursday (Year B)